-Breathe in, breathe out
+Breathe in, breathe out.

-Observing the link between your child’s mind (the story running through their head about the anxiety provoking situation), their heart (how that makes them feel), and their body (how they are physically reacting), will help children develop greater awareness about how their mind and body work together.
-The greater the awareness, the easier it will be for them to explore ways to calm and sooth themselves.
+Observing the link between your child’s mind (the story running through their head about the anxiety-provoking situation), their heart (how that makes them feel) and their body (how they are physically reacting), will help them develop greater awareness about how their mind and body work together.
+The greater the awareness, the easier it will be for them to explore ways to calm and soothe themselves.

-Active reflection is about channeling what is often a jumble of thoughts and accompanying feelings into a different form.
-This process helps children step back and look at difficult situations objectively and concretely as well as give them the distance to evaluate how they responded.
-Without attaching any judgements about whether they responded in a ‘good’ or ‘bad’ way, active reflection also gives children the headspace to freely think of other possibilities and strategies to use in the future.
-When these are ideas that they have come up with themselves, they’ll be more likely to remember it and to experiment with using it the next time they encounter feelings of anxiety.
+Active reflection is about channelling what is often a jumble of thoughts and accompanying feelings into a different form.
+This process helps children step back and look at difficult situations objectively as well as giving them the distance to evaluate how they responded.
+Start by acknowledging how they reacted, without attaching any judgements about whether it was good or bad.
+This active reflection gives children headspace to freely think of other possible outcomes and strategies to use in the future.
+When these are ideas that they have come up with themselves, they’ll be more likely to experiment with using it the next time they encounter feelings of anxiety.

-Instead, encourage kinder and more encouraging language such as “This feels similar to last time when things didn’t go so well.
-I’m going to take things slower to make sure it doesn’t end the same way again.” and “The situation is messy at the moment.
-It looks like I need more time to figure this out.” helps kids understand that things can be resolved even if situations are worrisome.
-It makes a difference when kids hear you frame your anxiety and stress in this way.
-Start by noticing how you tend to talk about your own stress and anxiety around your children and don’t be afraid of correcting and reframing things if you have to.
+Instead, encourage kinder and more encouraging language.
+Statements like; “This feels similar to last time when things didn’t go so well.
+I’m going to take things slower to make sure it doesn’t end the same way again,” or “The situation is messy at the moment.
+It looks like I need more time to figure this out,” helps kids understand that things can be resolved even when situations are worrisome.
+It also makes a difference when kids hear you frame your anxiety and stress in a more positive way.
+Start by noticing how you tend to talk about your own stress and anxiety and don’t be afraid of correcting and reframing things if you have to.

 Ultimately, children (of any age) need to feel relaxed and safe when communicating how they feel.
 As the saying goes, a problem shared is a problem halved.
 By offering your kids support and equipping them with the right tools, they’ll be able to navigate tough times with more confidence than ever before.